Fish oil for dogs is a great alternative when whole fish isn’t an option.

 I waited 24 hours before adding more fish oil to his food, and lowered the dosage to half a pump, which I continued giving for the first week.

-Odorless to Humans, Yet Tasty to Dogs!
+Bonnie & Clyde’s Fish Oil is Odorless to Humans, Yet Tasty to Dogs!

 I read several reviews of the fish oil on Amazon which stated just that!
 Since feeding the pups a raw diet, I no longer have any issues getting our picky eater Buzz to eat, but he still does appreciate the fish oil add-on!

-16 oz Currently on Sale for $24.95 With Free Standard Shipping in the Continental United States
+16 oz Currently on Sale for $28.95 With Free Standard Shipping in the Continental United States

 If your dog (or cat) takes blood-thinning medication or has a bleeding disorder, you should consult with your veterinarian before adding the fish oil to your pet’s diet.

 100% Lifetime Money Back Guarantee